doublep/extmap/README.md

     (extmap-from-alist ... :overwrite t)

+## Comparing two maps

+Sometimes it might be useful to find out what is different between two maps, especially when they are two consequent versions of the same map.
+This is not trivial as map files are binary.

+However, starting with 1.2 there is function `extmap-equal-p` for this.
+By default it gives just a boolean value (`t` or `nil`), but optionally you can ask it to explain the differences in human-readable way.
+Another useful option is to let it ignore all changes associated with certain keys.
+Example usage would look like this:

+    (extmap-equal-p "my-data.extmap.old" "my-data.extmap"
+                    '(version cache) t)

+Here we compare the map stored in file `my-data.extmap` with (presumably a manually made) old copy in `my-data.extmap.old`.
+We instruct the function to ignore all changes in associations for keys `version` and `cache`, and print information about other discovered differences — if any.

+The function can be run both from normal Emacs and non-interactively.

 ## Using a map

 Using a map is also easy.
 First, you need to initialize it: